'Uncomfortable Conversations with a Black Man': UT's Emmanuel Acho starts series addressing racial oppression, social injustice and police brutality

 A large part of the movement, in essence, has been black people's outcry to the rest of white America to see the systemic racial issues that underlie societal norms still to this day in 2020.

-Enter: "Unconformable Conversations with a Black Man" by former UT football player and sports analyst Emmanuel Acho.
+Enter: "Uncomfortable Conversations with a Black Man" by former UT football player and sports analyst Emmanuel Acho.

 Acho has been outspoken on social media regarding everything mentioned above, and he has started his own segment of videos addressing these issues on his Twitter page.